For a data story to move audiences to take action or embrace change, it should have the following components:

 He decided to visualize this data.
 So, everyone can easily understand it.

-There is a sentiment trend chart in ChartExpo Library which can help you to create sentiment and non-sentiment trend charts.
+There is a sentiment trend chart in ChartExpo Library which can help you create sentiment and non-sentiment trend charts.

-Sign-up for ChartExpo today to create powerful data stories that empower your audience to take action using Trend Charts.
+Sign up for ChartExpo today to create powerful data stories that empower your audience to take action using Trend Charts.

 We will help your ad reach the right person, at the right time